with Paul Spicer

 The course takes place in the magnificent wine estate of Château Rieutort (watch the video), with fine catering included.
 It provides a fantastic opportunity to experience excellent music-making wrapped around with French-style living.

-Paul is best known as a choral conductor, partly through the many CDs he made with the Finzi Singers for Chandos records.
+Paul is best known as a choral conductor, being a regular guest conductor with the BBC Singers (whose chief conductor, Sofi Jeannin, was a student of his) and partly through the many CDs he made with the Finzi Singers for Chandos records.
 He conducted Bach Choirs in Chester and Leicester before moving to conduct the Bach Choir in Birmingham in 1992.
 He conducted the Whitehall Choir between 2000 and 2017.
 He taught at the Royal College of Music in London between 1995 and 2008.
-He now teaches choral conducting at the Royal Birmingham Conservatoire, where he also directs the chamber choir which has an increasing reputation through its regular recordings of British music, and at Oxford and Durham Universities.
+He now teaches choral conducting at Royal Birmingham Conservatoire, where he also directs the chamber choir which has an increasing reputation through its regular recordings of British music, and at Oxford and Durham Universities.

 Until July 2001 Paul Spicer was Artistic Director of the Lichfield International Arts Festival and the Abbotsholme Arts Society, posts he relinquished in order to pursue a freelance musical career.
 He was Senior Producer for BBC Radio 3 in the Midlands until 1990 and today is in considerable demand as a composer.
 He has also been a much sought-after recording producer.